Jump Statement in Java: Break, Continue and Return

 The above flowchart helps to analyze the jump statements in Java.
 While encountering any of the jump statements in Java, the flow will take a different path or branch to get executed.
 Hence, the jump statements are often termed “Branching Statements”.

-What Are The Types Of Jump statements In Java?
+What Are The Types Of Jump Statements In Java and How To Implement Them?

 There are mainly three major variations present for Jump statements or branching statements in Java programming languages.
 Each one of them is used for different purposes.
 The types of Jump statements are the following: